-Admission into the Professional Program and the Apprentice Program is by invitation only, at the discretion of the School Director and OBT Artistic Director, Christopher Stowell.
+Admission into the Pre-Professional Division Program and the Apprentice Program is by invitation only, at the discretion of the School Director and OBT Artistic Director, Kevin Irving.
 Preference is given to students enrolled in SOBT for a period of one year or longer.
 It is recommended that students in both programs have completed high school.

 SOBT does not discriminate on the basis of gender, sexual orientation, religion, race, color, or national/ethnic origin in administration of its admission criteria, education policies, scholarship programs, or any other school-administered programs or activities.

 As part of our Pre-Ballet program, First Steps serves as a bridge between Pre-Ballet and Level 1.
 Most students in this level are between the ages of 6 and 7.
 First Steps students are introduced to the most fundamental elements of ballet.
 Some students will skip this level and move straight into Level 1.
 Placement and admission into First Steps are at the School Director's discretion.

 Level 1 provides the basis and foundation upon which all future classes are built.
 The curriculum taught at this level is extremely important and cannot be overemphasized.
 Students learn correct placement of the body and positions of the arms, legs, and head.
 In addition, students are encouraged to develop their musicality and artistry during class.